 Bro.
 Thaddeus (Myles) Judge

-This brother known as Br ‘Buzz’ cared for his young students both in the classroom or at the college day and night while he ministered to their needs or worries.
+This brother was known as Bro.
+‘Buzz’ cared for his young students both in the classroom or at the college day & night while he ministered to their needs or worries.

 He was then appointed to Blackrock College where he spent his religious life.
 Bro.
-Judge was indispensable to the College in all daily duties as he oversaw the care of all students.
-He was an exemplary teacher also had charge of the Class-book and Stationery Store.
+Judge was indispensable to the college in all daily duties as he oversaw the care of all students.
+He was an exemplary teacher also had charge of the class-book & stationery store.

-Br Thaddeus developed a heart condition that caused his demise on April 9th, 1902 when he was aged just sixty – one years.
+Bro.
+Thaddeus’s demise occurred on 9th April 1902 when he was just aged sixty – one years.
 He is interred in Dean’s Grange Cemetery in Dublin South.

-Cardinal John D’Alton, who was also from Claremorris, related that Br Thaddeus took a special interest in him as a student.
+Cardinal John D’Alton (who was also from Claremorris) related that Bro.
+Thaddeus took a special interest in him as a student.
 He told him one day to forget about his plans for a professional career because it was obvious that the Lord had marked him out for the priesthood.
 The Cardinal felt that he owed his vocation to that advice.